Foods Processed with Ultra-Smart Methods

 dinners

-except that the shredded wheat includes tocopherols (vitamin E) to maintain
+extract.
+The shredded wheat includes tocopherols (vitamin E) to maintain

-freshness and the oat circles have calcium carbonate for thickening
+freshness and the oat circles have calcium carbonate for thickening and

-and trisodium phosphate to stabilize the pH or to help the ingredients blend.
+trisodium phosphate to stabilize the pH or to help the ingredients blend.

 The 6 or 7 added vitamins and minerals added to each cereal are listed